 Speed awareness: can you tell how fast you are going?

-As part of a speed awareness safety test, we try judge how quickly we’re driving with no speedometer – and it’s surprisingly difficult
+We try to try judge how quickly we’re driving with no speedometer – and it’s surprisingly difficult

 Most of us are unlikely ever to travel faster than the speeds reached by a commercial jet plane, but even at more than 630mph your senses will play tricks on you.
 If you glance out of the window at the ground, you’ll struggle to tell how fast you’re going.